WingCH/Logseq/pages/IntrinsicHeight.md

 - # Requirement
 - [[draws/2022-05-28-10-05-29.excalidraw]]
 - ## Problem:
-  1. White container height is base on text widget size, but it not know other white container size 2.
+  1. White container height is based on text widget size, but it won't know about other white container sizes 2.
   3.
 -